Alabama Live

 Alabama Live is the first live album by the American band Alabama.
-Their first live compilation, it was released in 1988 and was a Number One album on Top Country Albums.
-The album includes live renditions of various singles from the band's career, as well as the album tracks "Red River", "Fireworks" and "Gonna Have a Party".
-Also included is a cover of the Marshall Tucker Band's "Can't You See", which Alabama had never included on any of their studio albums.
+Released in 1988, it became a Number One album on Top Country Albums chart, marking their inaugural live compilation.
+The album features live renditions of various singles from the band's career, along with album tracks "Red River", "Fireworks" and "Gonna Have a Party".
+Additionally, the album includes is a cover of the Marshall Tucker Band's "Can't You See", track never before featured on any of Alabama's studio albums.